onepanelio/core-docs/docs/reference/cvat/custom-models.md

     For simplicity, the same data for train and validation sets.
 You can write a script or add another task that runs prior to this task in the CVAT training Workflow Template that splits this data accordingly.
 See our [Albumentations Workflow Template](https://github.com/onepanelio/templates/tree/release-v0.18.0/workflows/albumentations-preprocessing) or the [built-in training Workflows](/docs/reference/workflows/training) for reference on how to do this.
     :::

-6. Sync your data dump from CVAT into JupyterLab and then copy or move the data to `/mnt/data/datasets`.
+10. Sync your data dump from CVAT into JupyterLab by opening up the onepanel info tab, filling in the `Workspace path` and `Object Storage Location`, and clicking `Sync to Workspace`

+    The `Workspace path` can be anything you like, such as `/data/temp` we'll be moving it in a little bit.
+    The `Object storage location` should be the same as step 5

+11. Copy or move the data to `/mnt/data/datasets`.
 Note that the JupyterLab default directory is `/data`.

     ```bash
     mkdir -p /mnt/data/datasets